bloominstituteoftechnology/Multi-Level-Feedback-Queue/README.md

 Loop:
     If a process exists in the blocking queue:
-        Work on removing each process in the blocking queue on a First In First Out (FIFO) basis Do blocking work (since we're in the blocking queue) When a process completes its blocking operation, emit an interrupt to the scheduler The scheduler removes the process from the blocking queue and Adds it to the highest priority level CPU queue
+        Work on removing each process in the blocking queue on a First In First Out (FIFO) basis Do blocking work for the amount of time specified for the current iteration When a process completes its blocking operation, emit an interrupt to the scheduler The scheduler removes the process from the blocking queue and adds it to the highest priority level CPU queue

     Beginning with the top priority CPU queue, look through each queue for a process to run; processes should be processed in FIFO order
     If a process is found:
-        Work on that process until the end of the queue's specified time quantum Do non-blocking work (since we're in the non-blocking CPU queues) If the process becomes blocking:
+        Do non-blocking work for the amount of time specified for the current iteration If the process becomes blocking:
                 Emit an interrupt to the scheduler notifying it that the process has become blocking The scheduler removes the now-blocking process from the CPU queue Places it on the blocking queue
                 Restarts the time quantum with the next process in the CPU queue

             If the end of the time quantum has been reached:
                 Remove the process that is currently being worked on from the top of the CPU queue If the process is not finished:
                     If the process is already in the lowest priority queue:
                         Add it to the back of the same queue
                     Else:
-                    Add the process to the back of the next lower priority queue Return to the top of the Loop
+                        Add the process to the back of the next lower priority queue Break out of the current iteration and continue looping

     If no processes are found in any queues, the scheduler can idle while waiting for new processes (in our case, the program will be done)